onukwilip/onukwilip/README.md

   - 🤝 **Git | GitHub**: I am well-versed in using Git and GitHub for version control, collaborating with teams and managing project repositories effectively.

-  - 🔁 **GitHub Actions**: I practice CI/CD when working alongside teammates and for seamless integration of my features to the master branch using GitHub actiona and workflows
+  - 🔁 **GitHub Actions**: I practice CI/CD when working alongside teammates and for seamless integration of my features to the master branch using GitHub actions and workflows

   - 🤼 **Jira**: I follow Agile principles and practice Scrum using Jira, for efficient project and sprint planning.